dns-gh/oodevs/cppdev/ooEngine/README.md

 # ooEngine

+The ooEngine is a c++ basic 2d game engine using the SDL library.
+There is still a lot to do.
+Some steps/ideas are listed in the TODO file.

 ## Steps to use the ooEngine
 1. Add a folder next to the ooEngine.sln file named `externallibs`
 2. The SDL2 library :